 How are additional support needs identified and assessed?

-Local authorities (LAs) in Scotland must put in place appropriate arrangements for identifying which children and young people have additional support needs.
-Each LA will have its own Additional Support Needs Policy giving details of local arrangements.
+Local authorities in Scotland must put in place appropriate arrangements for identifying which children and young people have additional support needs.
+Each local authority will have its own Additional Support Needs Policy giving details of local arrangements.

-You can contact your LA and ask for a copy of their policy – if it isn’t on their website.
+You can contact your local authority and ask for a copy of their policy – if it isn’t on their website.

 Professionals working with your child can also request an assessment, but they should discuss their concerns with you so that you’re aware and involved in what’s happening.

-If you asked for a CSP you should receive a response from the LA within four weeks.
-If you didn’t specify a CSP when you asked for your child to be assessed, you should receive a response from the LA on whether they will carry out an assessment within 10 weeks.
-If the LA refuses to carry out an assessment, you can seek mediation or independent adjudication.
+If you asked for a CSP you should receive a response from the local authority within four weeks.
+If you didn’t specify a CSP when you asked for your child to be assessed, you should receive a response from the local authority on whether they will carry out an assessment within 10 weeks.
+If the local authority refuses to carry out an assessment, you can seek mediation or independent adjudication.

-Once the LA has agreed to carry out an assessment, they should let you know who will carry out the assessment and provide you with their contact details.
+Once the local authority has agreed to carry out an assessment, they should let you know who will carry out the assessment and provide you with their contact details.
 This key contact or coordinator should keep you updated throughout the assessment process.

 The assessment may lead to the development of an additional support plan (ASP), individual education programme (IEP) or a CSP.

-Unless your child will be having a CSP, there are no specific timescales for when these plans must be produced – this will depend on the LA’s policy and also the education setting’s approach.
+Unless your child will be having a CSP, there are no specific timescales for when these plans must be produced – this will depend on the local authority’s policy and also the education setting’s approach.

 How can I contribute to the assessment process?